jfrausto/code-refactor/README.md

 _by Jesse Frausto // July 7th, 2020_

-In this project, I am tasked to refactor an existing web page to make it meet user accessibility standards.
-In order to simplify and restructure the source code without changing its behavior, I replace `<div>` elements with _semantic_ elements to increase accessibility simultaneously.
+In this project, I am tasked to refactor an existing web page to make it meet user accessibility requirements.
+In order to simplify and restructure the source code without changing its behavior, I replace `<div>` elements with _semantic_ elements to increase accessibility simultaneously, among other changes described below.
 Our **user story** here regards a marketing agency and their website.

 ```
 AS A marketing agency